Skip to main content

 Winner: Viome Precision Supplements

-While all of our top picks should be effective, Viome is customized to fit your unique needs based on at-home testing.
-The Full Body Intelligence Test (which requires samples of your blood, stool, and saliva) provides Viome with the health information needed to formulate your personalized daily supplement.
-Viome also uses data from clinical trials to help determine how much of a particular ingredient you may need, depending on the scores from your test.
-And after a year of taking Viome Precision Supplements, you receive another test kit (for free) to make sure your supplement evolves along with your body.
+While all of our top picks should be effective in helping you get additional nutrients, Viome is unique in that it’s customizable to your needs based on at-home testing.
+The Full Body Intelligence Test (which requires samples of your blood, stool, and saliva) provides Viome with the health information required to formulate your personalized daily supplement.
+The company uses data from clinical trials to help determine how much of a particular ingredient you may need, depending on the scores from your test.
+And after a year of taking Viome Precision Supplements, you’ll receive another test kit (for free) to make sure your supplement evolves along with your body.

 Cost